 }

 Multiple values are often used to return an error value along with the result, or a boolean to indicate success.
+Here is a simple example, opening a file and reading some of it.

 file, err := os.Open("file.go") // For read access.